Auto Accident? Free First Phone or Office Legal Consultation

 Attorney Hanson has over 36 years experience helping drivers and passengers injured in car/auto accidents not their fault.
 He is very effective in dealing and negotiating with auto insurance companies & their accident claims adjusters.
 Attorney Hanson and his very experienced paralegal team are able to get fair and prompt $ accident insurance claim settlements for injured clients.
 They will work hard to obtain a fair insurance claim settlement for you.
 They will help you even the odds with the insurance companies.

 Some of Attorney Hanson"s Typical Auto Accident Injury Insurance Claim Settlements:

-**My cases range in size from my employee's minor rear end collision $10,500 case settlement up to a half a million dollars for a very serious head on collision.
+** Unlike many lawyers, I don't just take the big cases.
+My cases range in size from my Legal Assistant's minor rear end collision $10,500 case settlement up to a half a million dollars for a very serious head on collision.

 Obtained $25,000 insurance settlement from Gallagher Bassett Services / Old Republic Insurance for client in Lynnwood I-5 rear end collision with neck injuries.

 Obtained $44,900.00 insurance settlement from Omni Insurance and the Hartford Insurance Companies for client in Mountlake Terrace rear end collision with neck and shoulder injuries.